robcalcroft/opsview-adverts/README.md

       // The versions of Opsview to target this advert to
       // ['5.3.0', '5.2.1'] | 'all'
       targetVersion: Array | String,
+      // A string that is NumberxNumber where the numbers are the X and Y size of the image
+      targetSize: String,
       // The URL to send users to when they interact with the advert
       redirectUrl: String,
       // A unix timestamp of when the advert was added